itf/tock/doc/Userland.md

 ## Stack and Heap

-Applications can memory requirements by setting the `minimum_ram_size` variable in their TBF headers.
+Applications can set memory requirements by setting the `minimum_ram_size` variable in their TBF headers.
 Note that the Tock kernel treats this as a minimum, depending on the underlying platform, the amount of memory may be larger than requested, but will never be smaller.